Skip to main content

 HWB colors

-The HWB (Hue, Whiteness, Blackness) color model provides an intuitive way to express colors based on how much white or black is mixed with a pure hue.
-Many designers find this approach more natural for creating color variations compared to manipulating RGB or HSL values.
+The HWB (Hue, Whiteness, Blackness) color model expresses colors based on how much white or black is mixed with a pure hue.
+This makes tints and shades more direct to create than with RGB or HSL values.

 .easy-theming {